-49. Tie the halyard onto the forestay eye, otherwise the elastic will pull it back again.
+49. Temporarily tie the halyard onto the forestay eye, otherwise the elastic will pull it back again.

 51. Then you may attach the kite sheets to the clew.
-There are various options for attaching the sheets, some are shown on the class website, The method shown involves finding the middle of the sheets and push the loop through
+There are various options for attaching the sheets, some are shown on the class website.
+This method shown involves finding the middle of the sheets and push the loop through